mayurakanade/zoho-resume-parser/README.md

 # 📋 Zoho Resume Parser (Python)

+This project automates the process of screening resumes received via email by extracting key candidate details and organizing them into a structured sheet.
+It acts as simple ATS (Applicant Tracking System) alternative for small teams or HR departments without a paid tool.
 This script automatically connects to a Zoho Mail inbox, downloads resumes, extracts candidate details, and builds an Excel file for HR shortlisting.